pakrym/pipelines/pipelines.md

 - Systems that allow exposing the underlying OS buffers (like the Registered IO APIs on Windows) to user code are a natural fit for pipelines since buffers are always provided by the `PipeReader` implementation.

 ## How do I use them?

+Here's an example of a .NET Core 2.1 server application that uses pipelines to handle line based messages (our example above) https://github.com/davidfowl/TcpEcho.
+It should run with `dotnet run` (or by running it in Visual Studio).
+It listens to a socket on port 8087 and writes out received messages to the console.